How much car insurance do you need?

 - Damage beyond repair

-Comprehensive plans also offer personal accident cover to the owner/driver.
+Comprehensive Car insurance plans also offer personal accident cover to the owner/driver.

-Add-on While you might be wondering is minimum car insurance enough for your vehicle, here are some useful add-ons that can be customised according to your needs.
+Add-on While you might be wondering is minimum car insurance enough for your vehicle, here are some useful add-ons that can be customized according to your needs.

 - Zero depreciation cover is popular because it allows full claim without deduction of depreciation